×

 Arthroscopy or open repair of the joint may be suitable for young, athletic persons.
 Arthroscopy is a highly advanced, minimally invasive joint reconstruction technique.
 For more acute circumstances, open surgery is recommended.
 Both arthroscopic and open operations have the potential to provide superior health outcomes.
 Following surgical reconstruction, the patient usually undergoes a three- to the four-month cycle of physical recovery.

-As the treatment is helping to treat the root cause of the problem, it is deemed to be a permanent fix.
+As prolotherapy is helping to treat the root cause of hip impingement, it is deemed to be a permanent fix, preventing the symptoms from returning.

 References